Chost-97/AI/README.md

 # AI
-Following are the Artificial Intelligenec agents for games
+Following are the Artificial Intelligence agents for games

 ## [Kalaha AI-Agent](https://github.com/Chost-97/AI/blob/master/Kalaha/src/ai/AIClient.java) using Minimax with Depth-First search and Alpha-Beta pruning stopping at a pre-defined depth level (>4)